faiyaz7283/dcutil/README.md

 [![Build Status](https://travis-ci.org/faiyaz7283/dcutil.svg?branch=master)](https://travis-ci.org/faiyaz7283/dcutil)
 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/1686/badge)](https://bestpractices.coreinfrastructure.org/projects/1686)

-A utility program for php projects to run with docker-compose.
-The main objective of using DCUTIL - is to make running of php projects on docker containers a cinch.
+A utility program for developers to run with docker-compose.
+The main objective of using DCUTIL - is to make running of dev projects on docker containers a cinch.
 It simply helps automate helpful functions, which in otherwise most would do manually.

 - [Installing DCUTIL](#installing-dcutil)
     - [Requirements](#requirements)